itslab-kyushu/youtube-comment-scraper/README.md

                 Displays version info
 ```

-Output is a JSON file and its schema is
+Output is a JSON format text.
+Its schema looks like

 ```json
 {